Timothy C. Hain, MD Page last modified: February 1, 2017

 It is our view that acoustic neuroma surgery is presently generally being done for the correct reasons and by very well trained and informed surgeons.

 In individuals who fail fistula surgery (for perilymph fistula), a destructive treatment also seems reasonable when symptoms are disabling.
 Here options might reasonably include a vestibular nerve section or labyrinthectomy, should hearing already be severely impaired.
 It is rare to encounter a situation where destructive surgery is contemplated for PLF.
+Nevertheless it is a reasonable last resort, best considered after the more conservative approaches have failed.
+We have encountered two patients with disabling PLF, who returned to work after a vestibular nerve section was performed.
+Two lives were dramatically better !
+Vestibular nerve section is presently an under utilized procedure for disabling PLF.

 |Figure 4.
 Posterior canal plugging for Benign Paroxysmal Positional Vertigo (BPPV).|